CHICKEN LIVER CARBONARA

 - 2 eggs

-Pat the livers with a kitchen towel and just get rid of some of the excess juices then add the salt, pepper and mixed herbs
+Pat the livers with a kitchen towel and just get rid of some of the excess juices then season with salt and pepper.

 Allow the meat to cool a bit then transfer to a chopping board and cut into bite size pieces.